JuodaanViinaa/MedPCPy/README.md

                     analysisList=analysis_list, timeColumn="O", markColumn="P", relocate=False)
 ```

-In the case in which the user has set their MedPC configuration so that all measures of interest are printed on known places in their specific array(s), declaring the `timeColumn` and `markColumn` arguments is not necessary since they are useful when woking with a "TIME.EVENT" format.
+In the case in which the user has set their MedPC configuration so that all measures of interest are printed on known places in their specific array(s), declaring the `timeColumn` and `markColumn` arguments is not necessary since they are useful when working with a "TIME.EVENT" format.

 Besides these arguments, some other variables containing dictionaries that relate subjects to columns need to be declared before the main analysis takes place.
 Their use is explained below.